A large-scale nationwide programme for teachers of pupils in Reception, Year 1 and

-Since 2014, The NCETM and Maths Hubs have been working together to develop approaches to teaching for mastery within primary mathematics.
-This has been partly informed by the teaching of mathematics in high performing South East Asian jurisdictions.
-In the last three years the NCETM and Maths Hubs recruited teachers to participate in a Mastery Specialists development programme.
-Once trained, Mastery Specialists work with other schools in teaching for mastery work group(s).
-Each Work Group will be led by one of the Maths Hub’s Mastery Specialists and involve six or seven primary schools.
-Workshops and sessions will take place on-line
+Since 2014, the NCETM and Maths Hubs have been working together to develop approaches to teaching for mastery within primary maths.
+This has been partly informed by the teaching of maths in high performing South East Asian jurisdictions.
+In the last five years the NCETM and Maths Hubs have recruited teachers to participate in a Mastery Specialists development programme.
+Once trained, Mastery Specialists work with other schools in Teaching for Mastery Work Groups.

-This project is designed to support teaching assistants (TAs) in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.
-Workshops and sessions will take place on-line
+This project is designed to support primary teaching assistants in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom.

-NQT & RQT Specialist Knowledge for Teaching Maths (SKTM)
+Primary Early Career Teachers - Specialist Knowledge for Teaching Maths (SKTM) 2021-22